DWTY02-Group2/asg01/README.md

+**Parfumerie Vault: HTML5 Features Integration**

-For our HTML5 project, we are developing Parfumerie Vault, a perfume search website that helps users find perfumes based on their scent notes.
-To enhance user experience, we are integrating the following HTML5 features:
+Our HTML5 project, Parfumerie Vault, is a perfume search website designed to help users find perfumes based on their scent notes.
+To enhance the user experience, we are integrating the following HTML5 features:

-1. Animation
+### 1. Animation

-To create a luxurious and interactive browsing experience, we will use CSS animations & JavaScript effects:
+To create a luxurious and interactive browsing experience, we will use CSS animations and JavaScript effects:

-Homepage Animation: White bubbles rising with a glitter effect.
+- **Floating Bubbles:** White bubbles will float around in the background to add a dreamy, elegant effect.
-Background Transition: Smooth image transitions for an elegant feel.
+- **Gradient Background Transition:** A pastel-colored background will subtly transition through different gradients, creating a smooth, sophisticated ambiance.
-Interactive Hover Effects: Perfume cards will enlarge or change color when hovered.
+- **Interactive Hover Effects:** Perfume cards will enlarge or change color when hovered, making the browsing experience more engaging.

-2. Drag & Drop Functionality
+### 2. Drag & Drop Functionality

-Users will be able to drag and drop elements for a more personalized experience:

-Wishlist Creation: Drag perfumes into a wishlist.
-Category Sorting: Rearrange perfume categories based on preference.
+To provide a more interactive and organized user experience, we will implement drag-and-drop features:

+- **Wishlist Creation:** Users can drag perfumes into the wishlist box, where the item will be **duplicated** instead of removed from its original position.
+- **Item Adjustment:** Once placed in the wishlist, the perfume will **shrink in size** to prevent overlapping and ensure a neat arrangement.
+- **Easy Removal:** Users can remove a perfume from the wishlist by simply clicking on it, leaving the other items intact.

-3. Geolocation
+### 3. Geolocation

-To help users find perfume stores nearby, we will use the Geolocation API to:
+To help users find perfume stores nearby, we will integrate the Geolocation API to:

-Display perfume stores on an interactive map.
+- **Display perfume stores on an interactive map.**
-Allow users to filter stores by location.
+- **Allow users to filter stores by location,** making it easier to find nearby stores.

-4. Server-Sent Events (SSE)
+### 4. Server-Sent Events (SSE)

-To provide real-time updates without refreshing the page, we will implement Server-Sent Events to:
+To provide real-time updates without requiring users to refresh the page, we will implement Server-Sent Events:

-Send live updates about new perfume arrivals & promotions.
+- **Live Updates:** Users will receive real-time notifications about new perfume arrivals and promotions.
-Display notifications when new perfumes are added.
+- **Instant Notifications:** Updates will be displayed dynamically when new perfumes are added to the database.

+### 5. Navigation Bar Behavior
+For better usability, we are adding an intuitive navigation bar with dynamic visibility:

+- **Auto-Hide Feature:** The navigation bar will disappear when users scroll downward for a distraction-free experience.
+- **Reappear on Scroll Up:** When scrolling upwards, the navigation bar will reappear, ensuring easy access to website sections.

+These features aim to make Parfumerie Vault a seamless and enjoyable platform for users searching for the perfect scent.